 My advice is, if you are currently struggling with mental health issues, skip to section three where I offer some advice.
 If you believe that you are in a psychologically stable position – and you are able to read some potentially distressing things, then read on.
 The purpose of this section is to provide a perspective for people that are not familiar with depression and suicidality.
 It’s extremely hard to describe suicidal feelings to someone that hasn’t experienced them first-hand, but I feel through honest anecdote, I may be able to foster at least a vague comprehension of what it is like; so, I will begin by describing my first suicidal episode, which occurred during my second year of university.

 I’d not been feeling right for some time.
 It was hard to put a finger on what exactly was ‘wrong.’
 But, something was.
 I’d lost interest in, well, everything – this state is known as ‘anhedonia’ – it is essentially, the inability to feel pleasure in normally pleasurable activities.
-In simple terms, it is the state that everything is just f*cking ‘meh.’
 Seeing friends?
-Meh.
+No thanks.
 Good food?
-Meh.
-Nice wine?
-Meh.
+Lost my appetite weeks ago.
 Sex?
-Meh.
-You get the idea.
+Oh you didn’t realise, medication gets rid of those urges from time to time.
 I’d become cold, numb; distant from my normal self.
 Then, within the fortnight, my mental health rapidly deteriorated.
 What first began as a benign, sombre mood; mutated into something dark.
 Something self-destructive; something extremely dangerous.
 My thoughts were no longer apathetic – they were extremely distressing and my mind continued to wonder towards suicide.
 So, I slept – hoping that, when I woke up, the thoughts would have passed.
 They didn’t.
 I spent the following weeks in bed, only rising very occasionally to shower or eat something.
 Hypersomnia – excessive sleeping – is an extremely common symptom amongst depressives.

 “I didn’t want to wake up.
 I was having a better time asleep.
 And that’s really sad.
 It was almost like a reverse nightmare, like when you wake up from a nightmare, you’re so relieved.
 I woke up into a nightmare.”